Curvature pinching estimate under the Laplacian G_{2} flow: Curvature pinching estimate

 for any $t\in [0,T)$.
 Since the scalar curvature is also uniformly bounded on $[0, T)$, with the same discussion as Theorem 8.1 in \cite{Lotay-Wei Shi-estimate}, the solution of the Laplacian $G_{2}$ flow can be extended past $T$.
 This is a contradiction. \end{proof}

 \textbf{Acknowledgments.}\ \ The authors would like to thank Professor Bing Wang for bringing the reference \cite{Wang 2012} to our attention.
-The second author thanks Professor Damin Wu, Professor Xiaokui Yang and Professor Fangyang Zheng for useful discussion.
+The second author thanks Professor Damin Wu, Professor Xiaokui Yang, and Professor Fangyang Zheng for useful discussions.
+The first author is supported by the National Key R$\&$D Program of China 2020YFA0712800 and the National Natural Science Foundation of China (NSFC12371049).
+The second author is funded by the Shanghai Institute for Mathematics and Interdisciplinary Sciences(SIMIS) under grant number SIMIS-ID-2024-LG.
 The authors would also like to thank the referee for the valuable comments and suggestions.